one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ![Train](/img/ai/one_ai_plugin/train_1.webp)

-Select the model you want to train with the new data and settings.
+Select the model you want to train with the current data and settings.
 Then click on the `Train` button.

 ![Train 2](/img/ai/one_ai_plugin/train_2.webp)

-You have the option to specify how long you want to train.
+First, you need to specify for how long you want to train your model.
 A detailed guide what training time works best can be found [here](/docs/one-ai/choosing-parameters-guide#training).
+You can also use early stopping to end the training early if the model doesn't improve any more.
+To do so you need to set the **Patience for Early Stopping**.
+For example, if you set the training time to an hour and the patience to 10%, the training is stopped early if the model doesn't improve for six minutes.
+If you want to export a quantized model, you should **Enable Quantization Optimization**.
+Quantization reduces the amount of bits that are used to represent the model weights.
+This reduces the size of the model and increases its speed while only slightly decreasing its accuracy.
+This is a huge advantage if you intend to run your model on an FPGA or a microcontroller.
+If you enable quantization, you can use the **Percentage Quantization Optimization** setting to control the percentage of training time that is dedicated to fine-tuning quantized calculations.
+While quantization aware training improves the performance of quantized models, it also slows down training, so it is a good idea to start the training normally and switch to quantization aware training later on.
+A good tradeoff between training time and model performance is at 30%, but if you want the best performing model, you should set the percentage to 100%.
+The next setting allows you to choose whether you only want to train your model on images that contain objects.
+This allows the model to learn faster how objects look and how to detect them, but the model also spends less time learning how to correctly identify the background.
-And you can select if you want to override the existing model or continue training, if you select a model that was already trained before.
+Finally, if you selected a model that was already trained before, you can decide whether you want to continue its training or override the existing model.
+If you are training the model for the first time, this setting is ignored.
-For microcontrollers, TPU or FPGA you can also select if you want to train with or without quantization.

 ![Train 3](/img/ai/one_ai_plugin/train_3.webp)

-After you press on `Train`, you see how much Credits the training will cost.
-If you use early stopping, the costs can be less than that, if the algorithm thinks it doesn't make sense to continue training.
-The total time is always a bit higher than the training time, since the data need to be uploaded and preprocessed, but you only pay for the time the AI is actually trained on the server.
+After you press on `Train`, you see how many Credits the training will cost.
+If you use early stopping, the costs can be less than that, because the training might end early if there are no further improvements.
+The total time is always a bit higher than the training time, since the data needs to be uploaded and preprocessed, but you only pay for the time the AI is actually trained on the server.

 ![Train 4](/img/ai/Train.png)

-While training you can see the process of training in the plot.
-You can also stop the training manually if you see no better results after a longer time of training.
+During the training you can see the current training progress in the **Statistics** tab.
+You can stop the training manually if you see no further improvements after a longer time of training.

 ### Export AI Model

-To test your AI model, you can export it as AI model or complete project.
-Just click on the `Export` button.
+To test your AI model, you can export it as an AI model or as a complete project by clicking on the `Export` button.

 ![Export 1](/img/ai/one_ai_plugin/export_1.webp)